mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > If there is no body, there can be no attainment of practice, teaching, or observation of the body’s impurity.

-It means no bodies.
+It means no bodies...

-If you see the sleep as a result, as an idea, you are caught by the idea of sleep.
+If you see sleep as a result, as an idea, you are caught by the idea of sleep.
 But if you participate exactly as one with the function or process of sleep, [there is] no sleep.
 If so, [there is] no object.
 If there is no object, there is no subject either, because subject doesn’t make sense.
+Do you understand?

 According to a sentence: subject, [verb], and object.
-If you see the object as ideas, you are constantly caught by the object.
+If you see the object as an idea, you are constantly caught by the object.
 But if you participate in the object exactly, there is no object.
 No sense of sleep, because you are exactly one, so no object.
 If there is no object, there is no reason why we should have a subject, so no subject.
 That’s why [it says] “no body” here.

 So if you do zazen, exactly no zazen.
-If there is no zazen, no observations, because no bodies.
-I don’t have bodies.
-So no body, that’s why here it says that no body is no attainment of practice.
-There is no space to say, “I am practicing.”
-Or no attainment of teaching and no attainment of observations.
+If there is no zazen, [then] no observations, because no bodies.
+I don’t have [a body]; that’s why it says here that no body is no attainment of practice.
+There is no space to say “I am practicing”.
+[Also,] no attainment of teaching and no attainment of observations.
 Nothing to say.
 So constantly all you have to do is to abide firmly in zazen.
 That’s it.
 That’s all we have to do.

-But we always make an effort to do zazen in terms of a result.
+But we always make an effort to do zazen, in terms of a result.
 We want to always see the result of what we have done.
-At that time, you forget the [process] of doing zazen, or participating in zazen.
+At that time, you forget the process of doing zazen, or participating in zazen.
 First of all, you have to participate in zazen; that is most important.
 And *then* you can see the result.
 But we don’t do it [that way] in everyday life.

 Even if you don’t see it or you don’t notice this, our life is going just like this.
 So that’s why we have to explain this.
-But actually we don’t believe it, because we always do first, [and see] the result of what we have done, and then sometimes it is great encouragement for us, sometimes disappointment for us.
+But actually we don’t believe it, because we always first [look at] the result of what we have done, and then sometimes it is great encouragement for us, sometimes disappointment for us.
 So we give up, or we try to do it more... up and down, up and down, always.

 ##### 9:45